emdupre/core-git-course/_episodes/05-remote-collaboration.md

 {: .output}

-Our push fails, as we've not yet pulled down our changes from our remote repository.
+Our push fails, as we've not yet pulled down our changes from our remote repository!
+But don't panic.
 Before pushing we should always pull, so let's do that...

 ```
 $ git pull origin master